DaltonDayton/.dotfiles/README.md

 git clone https://github.com/DaltonDayton/.dotfiles.git ~/.dotfiles
 ```

-Use `gh auth login`, github's cli, to create an ssh key and upload.

 ## Notes

 - **Backup Existing Configurations:** Before running any installation scripts or applying configurations, it's recommended to back up your existing configuration files to prevent any loss of personalized settings.